rathead-industrial-products/rtos/doc/scheduler.md

 #### Thread States ####

 Threads are in one of two states: Completed or Interrupted.
 Threads always run to completion unless hardware interrupted.
-Even when blocked, a thread will run to completion.
+When a thread blocks, for example when waiting on a resource (PEND), the thread completion point (i.e. function return) is hidden in the PEND call, but the thread does indeed complete.

 An Interrupted thread is one that has been interrupted and the thread context remains on the stack.
 Multiple Interrupted threads will be in priority order on the stack, with the highest priority thread the closest to the top of the stack.